hautelook/halo-nodejs-cart/README.md

 ## Running Tests

-After installation, go to the halo-nodjs-cart directory and make sure the tests are working:
+After installation, go to the halo-nodejs-cart directory and make sure the tests are working:

 ```bash
 $ ./node_modules/.bin/cucumber-js